MarkCButler/housing-prices/README.md

 The script *preprocess.R* is used to repair some inconsistencies in the data, and the resulting log file *data_repair.log* is included in the repo.
+Functions for K-fold target encoding of the categorical variables are defined in the script *encode.R*.